-The bill also removes the DEP's authority to conduct programs of study, research, and experimentation and evaluation in the field of weather modification.
+The bill repeals all other existing weather modification statutes.
+The bill also removes DEP's authority to conduct programs of study, research, and experimentation and evaluation in the field of weather modification.

-The bill has an indeterminate negative fiscal impact on the DEP relating to creating an online form to report suspected geoengineering and weather modification activities.
+The bill has an indeterminate negative fiscal impact on DEP relating to creating an online form to report suspected geoengineering and weather modification activities and investigating such reports.
 See Section V. Fiscal Impact Statement.